Interview

 H: Satt and I have met in different cities around the world, including Bangkok where he used to work with a performance festival, and in Amsterdam, where he was participating in Rijksakademie.
 What I knew about performance art in Southeast Asia and the context of Myanmar had always informed the way I experienced his performances.
 In bringing this performance to Tate and curating it with Senior Curator Rosalie Doubal, we had a chance to imagine and build a temporary set to house his performance which includes textile installation, video, and a light piece.
 Satt is an artist who is already an icon in the region where I work, and to be able to share that in London across two institutions is very special for me as well.
 We have variously thought about it as a ‘living exhibition’ and about what it means to really inhabit, haunt, and breathe in an art space together.

 Moe Satt, F n’ F (Face and Fingers) (2008–2012).
-Courtesy of the artist and Nova Contemporary.
+Courtesy of the artist and Nova Contemporary

 BIOGRAPHY